benoitc/gunicorn/docs/source/settings.rst

         def child_exit(server, worker):
             pass

-Called just after a worker has been exited, in the master process.
+Called just after a worker has been exited, in the main process.

 The callable needs to accept two instance variables for the Arbiter and the just-exited Worker.